 You may consciously or subconsciously avoid writing about certain topics for fear of what others could think.
 This fear may hold you back from writing about stuff that matters in your journal.

 Anytime you start a journal, you don’t know with 100 percent certainty if someone will see it or not.
 That’s why you should take certain steps to protect your journal as much as possible.

 The easiest way is to keep your journal with you at all times.
 This is also nice because you can jot down thoughts if something big occurs or if you have a sudden burst of inspiration.

 This is where the rubber meets the road.
-Once you’ve identified the type of journaling you’ll do and you’ve set up the right environment, the next step is to open your journal (or app), then start writing down your thoughts.
+Once you’ve identified the type of journaling you’ll do and set up the right environment, open your journal (or app), and then start writing down your thoughts.

 So to get started, here are a few pointers on how to maximize your journaling experience: